-This laboratory has trained fellows who participate in the ABMG Clinical Molecular Genetics fellowship program.
-The training provides the fellows with an opportunity to learn, understand and obtain hands on training in the daily proceedings of a high throughput molecular genetic diagnosis laboratory.
+The GDL trains fellows who participate in the Clinical Molecular Genetics fellowship program run by the American Board of Medical Genetics (ABMG).
+The training provides the fellows with an opportunity to learn, understand, and obtain hands-on training in the daily proceedings of a high-throughput molecular genetic diagnosis laboratory.

 The laboratory trains fellows in the following aspects of clinical molecular genetics testing:

 - Diagnostic evaluation of cases submitted for genetic testing.
 Specially ensuring that the requested gene testing is appropriate for the conditions pertaining to the tested individual

 - Carrier testing for mothers and female relatives of an affected person with hemophiliac

 - Prenatal diagnosis for hemophilia A and retinoblastoma disease

 - Presymptomatic testing of individuals with a family history of cancer or other genetic diseases